- The best industrial intercom system is the ButterflyMX video intercom.

 - Base station.
 The base station is the intercom itself, located at an entryway.
 It’s connected to the door release and the substation via wires or a wireless signal.

 - Substation.
-The substation is located inside the property.
+The substation is inside the property.
 In some cases, substations are hard-wired in certain areas of the property.
 However, modern industrial intercom systems use smartphones as substations.

 What are the different types of intercom systems?